Control of concerted back-to-back double ionization dynamics in helium: Control methods

 where $\hat H_0$ is the field-free Hamiltonian and $\hat X$ the (typically electromagnetic) interaction operator, which is multiplied with the field $A(t)$.
 In control theory, the field is treated as a parameter in order to optimize for a specific goal.

 A wide variety of optimization goals can be formulated in terms of a control functional $J$ that solely depends on the wavefunction at final time $T$.
 It takes the form of

-which should be maximized~\cite{oct_kosloff_1989,tannor_book,oct_rev_brown_2008,oct_rev_werschnik_2007}. $\hat O$ is Hermitian and either some operator whose expectation value at final time $T$ should be optimized, or, more commonly, a projection operator $\ketbra{\phi}{\phi}$ in order to optimize for a particular state $\ket{\phi}$.
+which should be maximized.\cite{oct_kosloff_1989,tannor_book,oct_rev_brown_2008,oct_rev_werschnik_2007} $\hat O$ is Hermitian and either some operator whose expectation value at final time $T$ should be optimized, or, more commonly, a projection operator $\ketbra{\phi}{\phi}$ in order to optimize for a particular state $\ket{\phi}$.
 As explained in \autoref{sec:model_system}, the operator $\hat O$ should be chosen in such a way that maximizing $J$ corresponds to the major contribution of the wavefunction coming from region $D_1$.
-This can be achieved either by choosing $\hat O$ to be the position operator $\hat O = v$~\footnote{To simplify notation, we drop the hats in the coordinate operators $\hat u$ and $\hat v$.
+For example, this can be achieved either by choosing $\hat O$ to be the position operator $\hat O = v$~\footnote{To simplify notation, we drop the hats in the coordinate operators $\hat u$ and $\hat v$.
 It will be clear from the context whether operators are meant or not.}, or to be a projector, $\hat O=\ketbra{\phi_v}{\phi_v}$, where $\phi_v$ is a state localized in $D_1$.
+Other choices will be discussed later.

 Quantum control theory can be implemented in various ways.
+We start our analysis with local control theory in \autoref{sec:theory_lct} and show the difficulties of using this method for our objective.
+While we do not include results of local control theory in the main text, \footnote{Local control results are presented in Section C.1 of the supplementary material.} the analysis will be helpful for understanding more about the interplay of the field with our objective and it will help us choosing appropriate gauges and definitions of objectives for the other control algorithms used.

-Here, we use three different ways, namely local control (\autoref{sec:theory_lct}), derivative-free optimization (\autoref{sec:theory_deriv_free_opt}) and the Krotov method (\autoref{sec:theory_krotov}).
-Furthermore, we will also perform optimal control of classical equations of motions (\autoref{sec:theory_class}).
+Following that, we present the three different quantum control algorithms that are actually used in the main text, short-time control (\autoref{sec:theory_short_time_control}), derivative-free optimization (\autoref{sec:theory_deriv_free_opt}) and the Krotov method (\autoref{sec:theory_krotov}).
+Furthermore, we apply optimal control to the classical equations of motions (\autoref{sec:theory_class}).
 All methods have advantages and disadvantages and may lead to different pulses and hence different physical mechanisms.
-In this work, we show that \emph{all} four control methods (including the classical control method) lead to essentially the same physical mechanism.
+However, in this work, we show that \emph{all} four control methods (including the classical control method) lead to essentially the same physical mechanism.
 This is discussed in \autoref{sec:discussion}.
 Note that since the different control methods involve different numerics, the form and choice of target operator (state or projector) may have to be modified depending on the control methodology.